hemantksingh/messup-learn/People/Self Awareness.md

 ## Enhancing consciousness

 The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
-It could be through
+Knowledge can be acquired through

-* observation - smart people require very little information to know something - they see it they get it
 * education - learn by reading and acquiring information
 * experience - learn by making mistakes through failures
+* observation - smart people require very little information to know something - they see it they get it
 * experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

 True intelligence is acquired by possessing little knowledge and applying critical thinking to it.
-Knowledge in *vedanta* is acquired by 20% reading and 80% thinking.
+In *Vedanta* knowledge is acquired by 20% reading and 80% thinking.
 The more time you take to analyze the information you have gained, apply it and test whether it is true, the better you get at internalizing the knowledge.
 If you reflect upon an idea, that idea becomes you.
-However the practice of critical thinking by looking inwards requires effort, there is no instant joy as you get by seeking external pleasures.
-The process of critical thinking, acquiring knowledge and applying that knowledge bears fruit in the long term.
+However the practice of critical thinking by looking inwards requires time and effort.
+There is no instant joy as you may get by seeking external pleasures.
+The process of critical thinking, acquiring knowledge and applying that knowledge is a long one and bears fruit in the long term.

-Staying aware of one thing for prolonged amount of time without drift away requires practice 24 hours a day and 7 days a week.
+Staying aware of one thing for prolonged amount of time without drifting away requires practice 24 hours a day and 7 days a week.
 If you can integrate this into everything that you do throughout your life, you can get better at it.

 * Perform small rituals throughout the day that remind you about your purpose.
 How many things do we do during the day with our at most concentration to be in a heightened state of awareness ?

 * Simplify your day to day life with less material possessions.
 Life is a manifestation of where you put your energy.
 Energy flows to where your awareness goes.
-Material possessions can consume energy.
+Material possessions e.g. mobile phones or other gadgets are a great source of distraction and energy consumption.
 Fewer possessions mean less loss (haemorrhaging) of energy.
 One of the goals for monks is conservation of energy.

 ## Building will power